Word Counter

 Characters (with spaces) counts every single character in your text, including spaces, tabs, and line breaks.
 Characters (without spaces) strips all whitespace first, counting only letters, digits, punctuation, and symbols.
 Some platforms (like Twitter) count with spaces, while others (like some SMS standards) count without.

-Reading time is estimated by dividing your total word count by 200 words per minute, which is the widely accepted average silent reading speed for adults.
-Speaking time uses 130 words per minute, the average pace for public speaking and presentations.
-Both are rounded to the nearest minute, with a minimum of "0 min" for empty text.
+Reading time is estimated by dividing your total word count by your selected reading WPM (default 200 words per minute, the widely accepted average for silent adult reading).
+Speaking time divides by your selected speaking WPM (default 130 wpm, typical for presentations).
+You can adjust both speeds using the Speed Settings panel.
+Both are rounded to the nearest minute.

 No. This word counter is 100% client-side.
 All text processing happens locally in your browser using JavaScript.
 Your text is never transmitted, stored, or logged on any server.
 You can verify this by checking the Network tab in your browser's Developer Tools or by disconnecting from the internet — the tool continues to work.